 The El Rancho Peñasquitos Wetland Enhancement Project continues to meet the success criteria outlined in the Mitigation Plan.
 Many of the larger treated plants have begun to deteriorate and decompose, allowing for the establishment of native species in their direct vicinity.
 Park and Recreation has taken over long-term management of the site and manages the land consistent with the Multiple Species Conservation Plan which includes targeting the treatment or removal of invasive exotics as part of routine park management.
-During the 2020 annual assessment, several small palms were identified along the creek corridor and non-native annuals including fennel (Foeniculum vulgare), black mustard, and wild oat (Avena fatua) were recorded along the wetland/upland transition areas of the site.
+During the 2021 annual assessment, several small palms were identified along the creek corridor and non-native annuals including fennel (Foeniculum vulgare), black mustard, and wild oat (Avena fatua) were recorded along the wetland/upland transition areas of the site and subsequently treated and removed.
 The site will continue to be monitored and maintained to ensure non-native species do not become established in the mitigation area.

-Mitigation 0 Credit Status
+Mitigation Credit Status

 Habitat TypeAcresAssignedBalance

-Riparian Forest (Enhancement) 5.53 4.69 0.84
+Riparian Forest (Enhancement)5.535.530